1.1 We are committed to safeguarding the privacy of our website visitors; in this policy we explain how we will treat your personal information.

 (c) in Chrome (version 44), you can delete all cookies by accessing the “Customise and control” menu, and clicking “Settings”, “Show advanced settings” and “Clear browsing data”, and then selecting “Cookies and other site and plug-in data” before clicking “Clear browsing data”.

-13.4 You can contact us by writing to the business address given above, by using our website contact form, by email to email@example.com or by telephone on 07540 268832.
+12.2 You can contact us by using our website contact form or by email to firstname.lastname@example.org.